Johnny Dougherty: Career

 Dougherty had planned on becoming a lawyer until he got his girlfriend, Cecelia, pregnant and became an electrician.

 In 2003, he was named to the PoliticsPA "Power 50" list of politically influential people in Pennsylvania.
 In 2003, he was named to the Pennsylvania Report "Power 75" List.
 In 2010, Politics Magazine named him one of the most influential Democrats in Pennsylvania.

 He served as the longtime business manager of Local 98 of the International Brotherhood of Electrical Workers and led the union for over 30 years.
 During his time leading the union, he raised the payroll deduction to fund the union's political action committee and became a powerful political figure through his ability to direct millions in contributions.
-Between 2000 and 2014, Local 98 donated over $25 million to political races, and they was also known for using aggressive tactics and intimidation against perceived enemies.
+Between 2000 and 2014, Local 98 donated over $25 million to political races, and they were also known for using aggressive tactics and intimidation against perceived enemies.

 Dougherty had a long-standing feud with former Senator Vince Fumo.
 During the 2008 Democratic primary for the 1st senatorial district in the Pennsylvania Senate in Philadelphia, Dougherty was dealt a surprising defeat by Larry Farnese, who was heavily supported by Fumo.

 In 2015, he endorsed former Philadelphia City Councilman Jim Kenney for Mayor of Philadelphia.
 His endorsement was a major factor in Kenny winning the crowded Democratic primary.
 He also helped his brother Kevin Dougherty get elected to the Pennsylvania Supreme Court, allowing Democrats to take a majority on the court.